-Kike Calvo: Author and Project Leader
+Kike Calvo: Author, Chief Creative Office and Project Leader

 Kike Calvo (pronounced Key-keh) is an award-winning photographer, journalist, and author.
 A National Geographic Image Collection photographer, he has been on assignment in more than 90 countries, working on stories ranging from belugas in the Arctic to traditional Hmong costumes in Laos.
 Kike’s images have been published in National Geographic, The New York Times, Time, The Wall Street Journal, The Washington Post, New York Magazine, Rolling Stone, and Vanity Fair, among others.
 He is a regular contributor to National Geographic Blog.